jzhou0131/PUI2016_jz2792/HW9_jz2792/README.md

-## I finished the assignment with the help from Yao Wang.
+## I finished the assignment - Working with Data - Computer Lab for Guest Lecture Julia Lane with the help from Yao Wang.
+## I wrote review for the plots from amy324, jdg545